Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Numerical Illustration

 \subsection{Identification Gains Decomposition}

-The decomposition of identification gains obtained when $\gamma\in\{1,2\}$, $\rho\in\{-0.8,-0.5,0.5,0.8\}$ and $\beta\in\{0.05,0.25,0.45\}$ is displayed for $x=\mathbb{E}[X]$ in Figure \ref{fig:IG0.25}.
-We can see that when the ATE$(x)$ is positive, the contribution of IV validity, as measured by $C_1(x)$, is determined by the Manski lower bound, and decreases as $\rho$ increases (conversely the numerical results not reported here show that when the ATE$(x)$ is negative $C_1(x)$ increases as $\rho$ increases), while $C_1(x)$ is invariant to $\beta$.
-By way of contrast, the contribution of the component $C_2(x)$ also does not change by $\beta$, but it increases significantly as the magnitude of $\gamma$ increases due to the impact of the IVs on the range of the CPS.
-The component of identification gains due to the exogenous covariates, $C_3(x)$, also contributes significantly to the identification gains.
-When $\beta$ is relatively large (e.g. $\beta=0.45$), the SV bound width is close to zero and point identification is virtually achieved.
+Figure \ref{fig:IG0.25} displays the decompositions of identification gains for $\gamma\in\{1,2\}$, $\rho\in\{-0.8,-0.5,0.5,0.8\}$ and $\beta\in\{0.05,0.25,0.45\}$.
+For the positive ATE$(x)$ case, the contribution of IV validity, $C_1(x)$, is determined by the Manski lower bound, and decreases as $\rho$ increases,\footnote{Conversely the numerical results not reported here show that when the ATE$(x)$ is negative $C_1(x)$ increases as $\rho$ increases.} while $C_1(x)$ is invariant to $\beta$.
+By way of contrast, the component $C_2(x)$ also does not change by $\beta$, but it increases significantly as the magnitude of $\gamma$ increases.
+The component of identification gains due to the exogenous covariates, $C_3(x)$, also contributes significantly to the bounds.
+When $\beta$ is relatively large (e.g. $\beta=0.45$), point identification is virtually achieved.